-Students planning to apply to transfer to the ENCS Program from a diploma program at Yukon College should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed in the attached Recommended Courses document: Recommended Courses for 1st and 2nd Year Students Interested in the BSc/ENCS.pdf Students applying from other post-secondary institutions should contact the ENCS Program Advisors at ualberta@yukoncollege.yk.ca about transfer credit options.
+Students planning to apply to transfer to the ENCS program from a diploma program at Yukon College should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed in the Recommended courses for first and second year students interested in the BSc/ENCS document found under the program listing at yukoncollege.yk.ca.

+Students applying from other post-secondary institutions should contact the ENCS Program Advisor about transfer credit options.

-Students must also meet the entrance requirements of the Faculty of Agricultural, Life, and Environmental Sciences at the University of Alberta, including a minimum Admission GPA of 2.3, and Biology 12, Chemistry 12, and either Principles of Math 12 or Pre-calculus 12, or equivalents.
+Students must also meet the entrance requirements of the Faculty of Agricultural, Life, and Environmental Sciences at the University of Alberta, including:

+- minimum admission GPA of 2.3

+- Biology 12

+- Chemistry 12

+- either Principles of Math 12 or Pre-calculus 12, or equivalents